Skip to content

 19. Skin Conductance Sensor

-The skin conductance sensor helps calculate something called galvanic skin response – which mainly detects development that can be seen in your sweat, therefore helping you stay aware of your emotional stress levels and is also used to count the number of calories burned throughout the day.
+The skin conductance sensor helps calculate something called galvanic skin response – which mainly detects development that can be seen in your sweat, helping you stay aware of your emotional stress levels.
+It is also used to count the number of calories burned throughout the day.

 These sensors detect the transformation within the sweat glands, as the electrodes in your watch are quite sensitive to these transformations on your skin.